Sectorial descent for wrapped Fukaya categories: Statement of results

-Theorem \ref{weinsteindescent} is easily reduced to proving (under suitable Weinstein assumptions) the generalization of the homotopy pushout formula Theorem \ref{mvthm} in which we allow $F$ to be a Liouville sector (as opposed to a Liouville manifold).
-Establishing this generalization involves further study of the geometry of the relevant stops at infinity in order to show that the relevant inclusions of Liouville sectors are forward stopped.
+Descent statements such as Theorem \ref{weinsteindescent} formally reduce to the case of pushouts.
+However, the relevant pushout is not Theorem \ref{mvthm}, but rather its generalization to the case where we allow $F$ to be a Liouville sector, as opposed to a Liouville manifold.
+The new work in establishing this generalization is the further study (in \S\ref{subsec:stopa2}) of the geometry of the relevant stops at infinity in order to show that the relevant inclusions of Liouville sectors are forward stopped.